ann975/python_projects/README.md

 Create flashcard app to study french words, saving learned words into separate csv file

 Create automated birthday wisher using Google SMTP port, host on cloud through PythonAnywhere

+Create ISS spotter using API request that alerts user when the ISS is overhead and able to be spotted at night.
+Sends email alerting user.